classgraph/classgraph/README.md

 ![Class graph visualization](/src/test/java/com/xyz/classgraph-fig-legend.png)

-**Note:** Graph nodes will only be added for classes, interfaces and annotations that are within whitelisted (and non-blacklisted) packages.
-In particular, the Java standard libraries are excluded from classpath scanning for efficiency, so these classes will never appear in a class graph visualization.
+**Note:** Graph nodes will only be added for classes, interfaces and annotations that are within whitelisted (non-blacklisted) packages.
+In particular, the Java standard libraries are excluded from classpath scanning for efficiency, so these classes will never appear in class graph visualizations.

 ## Debugging ##